 CyberPlay Cafe is a digital learning after school and tutoring program of Youth Taking Authority (YTA) for all school age youth.
 The goal is to prepare children through digital learning for college, work, and life.
 We offer youth opportunities to achieve academic success and close the achievement gap by providing academic assistance in Reading, Math, Science, and any other areas of need in the home, school, and community.
 We have mentors and tutors from LSU, SU, Baton Rouge High, and Catholic High that work one on one with our youth to help them excel academically.
-We provide services such as transportation, emergency/sick care pick up from school, snacks, and enrichment classes including arts and recreation.
+We provide services such as transportation, emergency/sick care pick up from school, snacks, arts, athletics, education and enrichment classes.
 We provide services to students from the following schools.

 OUR SUCCESS STORIES!!!